ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 - A description of what must be done to eliminate the TBD, who is responsible for its elimination, and by when it must be eliminated

 ### Consistent
+Consistency refers to internal consistency.
+If an SRS does not agree with some higher level document, such as a system requirements specification, then it is not correct.

 ### Ranked for importance and/or stability
 ### Verifiable
 ### Modifiable